koradachaitanya/security_automation__dos_simulation/README.md

 #### Security Audit Automation :
 python security_audit.py --target <TARGET_IP_ADDRDESS> --ports 22 80 443 8080 --output my_audit.md

-#### Ethical DoS Attack Simulation :
-python dos_simulation.py --target <TARGET_URL>

 ## Disclaimer

-- Use these scripts only on systems you own or have explicit permission to test.
+- Use these script only on systems you own or have explicit permission to test.
-- Unauthorized scanning or attack simulation is illegal and unethical.
+- Unauthorized scanning is illegal and unethical.

 ## Summary

-These projects gave me hands-on experience with Python for both automating security checks and understanding attack techniques—skills that are vital in today’s cybersecurity landscape.
+These project gave me hands-on experience with Python for automating security checks and understanding attack techniques—skills that are vital in today’s cybersecurity landscape.

-I completed these projects solely for educational and learning purposes, undertaking them exclusively as part of my educational training.
+I completed these project solely for educational and learning purposes, undertaking them exclusively as part of my educational training.

 ## Created by
 Korada Chaitanya